quii/learn-go-with-tests/structs/readme.md

 # Structs, methods and interfaces

 Suppose that we need some geometry code to calculate the perimeter of a rectangle given a height and width.
-We can write a `Perimeter(width float64, height float64)` function, where `float64` is for floating point numbers like `123.45`
+We can write a `Perimeter(width float64, height float64)` function, where `float64` is for floating-point numbers like `123.45`

 The TDD cycle should be pretty familiar to you by now.